Yellowstone River Fly Fishing Overview

 Paradise Valley (Carbella BLM - Mallards Rest FAS)

 Upon exiting Yankee Jim Canyon the gradient of the river drops and the Yellowstone enters the scenic Paradise Valley.
 This section of the river is the first to begin fishing well when run off ends because of the gentler flows.
 Good fishing can be had at flows as high as 10,000 cfs.
 The flows are much more uniform in the Paradise Valley section which makes it a great float for beginning anglers.
 Scenery is nothing short of spectacular with the snow capped peaks of the Absaroka and Gallatin ranges towering overhead on both sides of the river valley.
 Cutthroat trout populations start to drop off after Carbella and do not dominate the fish count once you move farther downstream from the Carbella boat ramp.
 The Paradise Valley floats can produce some very large brown trout and there are still some 10 lb. trout roaming the Yellowstone here.
-One of our Montana fly fishing lodge partners, the Yellowstone Valley Lodge, is located in the heart of Paradise Valley overlooking the river and surrounding peaks!
+Two of our Montana fly fishing lodge partners, the Yellowstone Valley Lodge and SAGE Lodge, are located in the heart of Paradise Valley overlooking the river and surrounding peaks!